modpanyakorn/devops_termproject_cicd/README.md

 ## About Project

-This project perform CI/CD pipeline by `GitHub Action` define stages (Test, Build, Deploy, Post Deploy) and deploy on AWS EC2 (Make sure prepare instance (VM) aleardy).
+This project perform CI/CD pipeline by `GitHub Action` define stages (Test, Build, Deploy, Post Deploy) and deploy on AWS EC2.

 ### Test Stage